Famvir for Shingles (Famciclovir)

 What Is Famvir for Shingles Used For?

-Famvir is an antiviral medicine specifically designed to treat shingles in adults and adolescents.
-It helps manage the painful symptoms caused by the varicella zoster virus.
+Famvir is an antiviral medication used to alleviate the symptoms of shingles, which is caused by the varicella zoster virus.

 Primary Uses